 The team is based in London and Bristol.

 We have a series of projects which utilise in-depth pro bono training and supervision works to provide pro bono as effectively as possible in areas of need.

-Our partners identify clients in need of representation at the lower tier tribunal and refer to LawWorks for that stage.
+Our partners identify clients in need of representation at the First-tier Tribunal and refer to LawWorks for that stage.
 We train pro bono lawyers who in pairs conduct end-to-end casework, taking the client through preparation and representing them at the tribunal hearing.
-Where there is subsequently a need for representation at the upper tier tribunal, the client is signposted to a relevant provider.
+Where there is subsequently a need for representation at the Upper Tribunal, the client is signposted to a relevant provider.

 Where cases highlight strategic issues, they may be referred to Child Poverty Action Group to be considered for judicial review as part of their strategic litigation programme.